Hiking in Park City

 Coming up on the lake from the trail // source: Olivia Hutcherson

-The hike out to the lake isn’t particularly long or challenging, which leaves you plenty of time and energy for fun once you arrive.
+The hike to the lake isn’t particularly long or challenging, which leaves you plenty of time and energy for fun once you arrive.
 That said, the short trek offers you a pleasant sampler.
+This dog-friendly and child-friendly trail provides scenic views.
+You get a meadow, some aspens, switchbacks, and even boulders.
+Once the trail levels out, it opens onto the lake.
+You could spend the rest of your day right here.

 Bloods Lake Trail on AllTrails.com »

-Best Hike for a Picnic: Armstrong Trail
+3. Armstrong Trail: Best Hike for a Picnic

 Armstrong Trail is one of the most famous hikes in town.
 It’s the total package.
 It is relatively short, measuring just 3.8 miles.
 It has gorgeous views of native flowers, aspen forests, and Park City.
 It is open to hikers, bikers, humans, and canines alike.
 And it is right in the middle in terms of difficulty.

 Pack your picnic basket and bring the full spread right onto the trail.
-With so many beautiful sights to see along the trail, you can stop off for a scenic meal wherever you like.
+With so many beautiful sights along the trail, you can stop for a scenic meal wherever you like.
 For maximum beauty, we suggest a rich autumn meal in sight of Park City’s breathtaking aspen forests as the leaves put on an unbelievable show for your dinner.
 In the spring, you can dine in a flowering meadow surrounded by Indian paintbrush and columbines.
 Or sit back and contemplate Park City’s bygone days while snacking next to abandoned mining equipment and looking down on the town.

 Hiking Trail with Trees Changing Their Leaves in Fall